Guide to Cremation Costs in Tennessee 2023

 What are the options for scattering cremated remains in Tennessee?

 As more families opt for cremation, so there is an increased demand for ash-scattering memorial tributes.
-Some cemeteries offer ash-scattering memorial gardens, or you can choose to scatter on private land, scenic rural parkland, or a special location to the deceased.
+Some cemeteries offer ash-scattering memorial gardens, or you can scatter on private land, scenic rural parkland, or a special location to the deceased.

 Read the section on Tennessee Funeral Planning to learn more about the laws for scattering ashes.